nextcloud-libraries/nextcloud-vue/README.md

 import { NcAppNavigation, NcActions, NcActionButton } from '@nextcloud/vue'
 ```

-### Registering all components.
+#### (Deprecated) Registering all components

-> Be careful, this will registry all components and directives, even the ones not being used.
+`NextcloudVuePlugin` registers all the components and directives globally.

+> ⚠️ This installation method leads to extremely large bundle and removed in v9.\
+> If you don't want to import component on usage you may use [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components) instead.

 ```js
 import Vue from 'vue'